StijnVA/DuckType/README.md

-# DuckType and SmartObject Library
+# DuckType Library

 ## Overview

-The **DuckType and SmartObject Library** is designed to enable "duck typing" in .NET, allowing objects to be dynamically cast to interfaces with compatible methods and properties.
+The **DuckType Library** is designed to enable "duck typing" in .NET, allowing objects to be dynamically cast to interfaces with compatible methods and properties.
 It also introduces a "smart" object mechanism, which enhances objects with additional behaviors, validation, and default implementations.

 This library is primarily intended for scenarios where interfaces must be dynamically applied to objects that do not explicitly implement them, enabling more flexible coding practices without needing concrete implementations.
 It also supports validation and behavior customization through "smart" objects, making it suitable for more advanced scenarios requiring enhanced property management.